Am I eligible for a placement in Germany?

 Will there be an induction course?

-A compulsory four-day induction course will be held near Cologne, run by our partner agency in Germany, the Pädagogischer Austauschdienst (PAD).
+A compulsory four-day induction course is usually held near Cologne, run by our partner agency in Germany, the Pädagogischer Austauschdienst (PAD).
 This is likely to take place in August or September, and Assistants will take up their placements once the induction course has finished.

 You will be invited to the induction course by the PAD via email.